-The University of Hawaiʻi at Mānoa is nationally recognized for pioneering research in such fields as oceanography, astronomy, Pacific Islands and Asian area studies, linguistics, cancer, and genetics.
+Classified by the Carnegie Foundation as having “very high research activity,” the University of Hawaiʻi at Mānoa is recognized for its pioneering research in such fields as oceanography, astronomy, Pacific Islands and Asian area studies, linguistics, education, tropical agriculture, cancer, and genetics.

 Proud to be recognized as a land-, sea-, and space-grant institution, UH Mānoa is ranked 48th among U.S. public universities in the level of extramural research expenditures ($317 million), and 37th among U.S. public universities in level of Federal research expenditures, according to the latest figures from the National Science Foundation.
 With these funds, UH Mānoa maintains a vibrant and active research program.